7 Fairy Tales Companies Tell Employees

 A book by Amy Edmondson suggests that current models of static teamwork do not fit the knowledge economy.
-She says teams need to be more dynamic, fluid and resourceful.
-Research by the late J. Richard Hackman, Professor and Team Expert at Harvard University, gives evidence that teams usually do less well—not better—than the sum of their members’ individual contributions.
-Teamwork… it sounds good but for the most part it is not happening, at least not effectively.
+Research shows two-thirds of teams fail.
+She says teams need to be more dynamic, fluid, and resourceful.
+Also, Research by the late J. Richard Hackman, Professor and Team Expert at Harvard University, gives evidence that teams usually do less well—not better—than the sum of their members’ individual contributions.
+Teamwork… it sounds good, but it is not happening, at least not effectively.

 What does this mean to YOU?
-While there are exceptional organizations, as a general rule you cannot count on your employer to be concerned about your dreams or career.
+While there are exceptional organizations, as a rule you cannot count on your employer to be concerned about your dreams or career.
 The fairy tales are not true.
-With the new focus on home offices and virtual businesses you need think differently before you are outsourced.
+With the new focus on home offices, remote work, and virtual businesses you need think differently before you are outsourced.
 Too often employees and any resources connected to them are expendable “when necessary.”
-Become an entrepreneur or entrapreneur or both.
+Become an entrepreneur or intrapreneur or both.
 Entrepreneurs take risks and start businesses.
-Entrapreneurs do the same thing inside organizations.
+Intrapreneurs do the same thing inside organizations.
 Most importantly, in either case, it is time to “Inc. Yourself”, says author Judith McQuown.

 Also, do you want more success in life?
 See this complimentary guide and assessment-no fairy tales here-on habits of successful people: Success Practices Assessment and Guidebook.

 In addition, go here for our RealTime Learning & Training leadership and personal development website.
 Micro-learning and career advancement at your fingertips!